dphuang2/dphuang2.github.io/_posts/2018-09-20-self-analysis.markdown

 I was lucky to find that my friends and family's perspectives of me aligned with my self-analysis.
 I think this is a testament to some of my self-awareness but obviously requires a larger sample size to truly determine the reality of other people's perspectives.
-I also think it is hard for friends/family to write about your weaknesses without exposing too much about what they think of you.
+It is hard for friends/family to write about your weaknesses without exposing too much about what they think of you.
+It is good to know that there is congruence between my self-analysis and the external analysis because it means that I am self-aware and can expedite the self-discovery process for my weaknesses.

-# Feature-Benefit Model
+# "Feature-Benefit" Model

+My "feature-benefit" model relies on my unique combination of strengths.
+Each strength is a ordinary, but in synergy with my other strengths, becomes a whole greater than the sum of its parts.
+If chosen for a task, I will be able to use my quick learning and passion to get the job done quick but also with quality.
+My hard-working attitude will keep me working even through rough times.
+And provided with a team, my friendliness and natural leader strengths will help my team work together as a whole.